-In partnership with the Law Enforcement Torch Run, Run With The Cops had a great year in 2018 by surpassing the fundraising goal by $126,841!
-Let’s make 2019 top that!
+In partnership with the Law Enforcement Torch Run, Run With The Cops is back at it again in 2023!
 All proceeds support the athletes of Special Olympics Wisconsin.
-Be sure to check out all the cool incentives you can earn as you fundraise!

 You’ll glow from head-to-toe!

 A night run wouldn’t be complete without glow goodies!
 Stop at the glow stations along the course and get decked out in necklaces, bracelets and blue and red lights.
 Check your speed on the radar trailer as you cross the police-taped finish line.
-Then, relax with coffee and donuts while you snap selfies in the “jail cell”.
+Then, grab dinner on site at all four locations!

 Register, Raise Funds & Reap Rewards!

-Once registered online for any of the options, you’ll have a personal fundraising page you can share with family and friends with email or Facebook.
-You can raise funds to cover your registration fee, but why stop there?
-Continue to fundraise and push to meet incentives.
+Once registered online, you’ll have a personal fundraising page you can share with family and friends via email or Facebook.

 “I think they are a great ally and friend to Special Olympics Wisconsin,” Alex said.
 “Law enforcement represent safety and a great deal of public authority, respect, and they always bring an entourage to support our events in SOWI.” – Alex Guild, Special Olympics athlete